awsdocs/amazon-ecr-user-guide/doc_source/LifecyclePolicies.md

 `tagStatus`
 Type: string
 Required: yes
 Determines whether the lifecycle policy rule that you are adding specifies a tag for an image\.
 Acceptable options are `tagged`, `untagged`, or `any`\.
-If you specify `any`, then all images have the rule applied to them\.
+If you specify `any`, then all images have the rule evaluated against them\.
 If you specify `tagged`, then you must also specify a `tagPrefixList` value\.
 If you specify `untagged`, then you must omit `tagPrefixList`\.

 ### Tag prefix list<a name="lp_tag_prefix_list"></a>